apecloud/kubeblocks/docs/api_docs/kubeblocks-for-vector-database/manage-vector-databases.md

 ## Backup and restore

-The backup and restore operations for qdrant are the same with those of other clusters.
+The backup and restore operations for Qdrant are the same with those of other clusters.

 You can refer to the [backup and restore docs](./../maintenance/backup-and-restore/introduction.md) for details.